Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 In the second case, the default delimiter is: "4".

-**Note:** you are not expected to handle integer delimiters where the delimiter and the digit you are adding are the same.
+**Note:** you are not expected to handle integer delimiters where the delimiter and the digit you are adding are next to each other.
+This and more will be dealt with in part 2 of the project.
 Example:

 ```
 add("//88\n18882")
 ```

-You are also not expected to handle integer delimeters where the delimeter is at the start or end of the list of integers.
-This and more will be dealt with in part 2 of the project.
+You are expected to handle integer delimeters where the delimeter is at the start and or end of the list of integers.
 Example:

 ```
-add("//4\n1424")
-add("//2\n2134")
+// start
+add("//4\n434243")
+// should return 48

+// end
+add("//4\n342434")
+// should return 39

+// start and end
+add("//4\n4342434")
+// should return 79
 ```

 #### 5. Modify the add function so that it can handle negative integers